-Withington, Ladybarn and Old Moat are located in South Manchester.
-These areas retain evidence of rich local histories, with parts of Withington designated as a conservation area.
+Withington, Ladybarn, and Old Moat are located in South Manchester.
+These areas retain evidence of their rich local histories, with parts of Withington designated as a conservation area.
 These areas are predominantly residential and benefit from excellent transport links to neighbouring areas.
 It is also home to a number of bars, shops, and restaurants.
-Local leisure facility Withington Baths, recently saved from closure by the community, opened in 1911 and was the first public baths to allow mixed gender bathing.
-Green space is abundant here; Fog Lane Park, Old Moat Park, Ladybarn Park and Kingswood Park offer the opportunity to escape the busy city life.
+There is a local leisure facility, Withington Baths, which was recently saved from closure by the community.
+It opened in 1911 and was the first public baths to allow mixed gender bathing.
+Green space is also abundant here; Fog Lane Park, Old Moat Park, Ladybarn Park, and Kingswood Park offer opportunities to escape the busy city life.
 Also located in Withington, The Christie is a world class centre for cancer research and is one of the largest treatment centres in Europe.

-Did you know...Academy Award winner Robert Donat, star of Alfred Hitchcock's The 39 Steps, was born and raised in Withington.
-Ernest Rutherford - the first person to split the atom - was also a Withington resident and lived in a property on Wilmslow Road now named 'Rutherford Lodge'.
+Did you know the Academy Award winner Robert Donat, star of Alfred Hitchcock's The 39 Steps, was born and raised in Withington?
+Ernest Rutherford, the first person to split the atom, was also a Withington resident and lived in a property on Wilmslow Road, now named 'Rutherford Lodge'.

-There are regular bus services to the universities, City Centre and Piccadilly Station.
+There are regular bus services to the universities, City Centre, and Piccadilly Station.
 The area is served by national rail services at Mauldeth Road.